 “Revealed Heuristics: Evidence from Investment Consultants’ Search Behavior” by Sudheer Chava, Soohun Kim, and Daniel Weagley

 UPDATED OCTOBER 26, 2021: The position has been filled.

-A part-time RFS advisory editor position is available for the next academic year, beginning on August 16.
-We’re looking for an advanced finance or economics Ph.D. student or a recent post-doc to provide editorial support in the review process.
-The position requires about 10 hours per week and a minimum commitment of one year; extension for another year is possible.
+An SFS Advisory Editor position is available for the next academic year; the start date is flexible.
+The position is a particularly good fit for finance/economics post-docs or late-stage PhD students.
+The primary task is to provide editorial support in the review process and requires about 10 hours per week with a minimum commitment for one year (or preferably for two years).
+The position allows working closely with the RFS/RAPS/RCFS editors and for ample time to continue work on one’s own research.
 Salary is competitive.
-The application deadline is May 1, 2019, but the position will only remain open until filled.
+The position will remain open until filled.
 To apply, please submit a cover letter, graduate course work, any working papers, and three letters of recommendation to Jan Sokolowsky.

 “Characterizing the Variance Risk Premium: The Role of the Leverage Effect” by Guanglian Hu, Kris Jacobs, and Sang Byung Seo